prody/ProDy/doc/examples/dynamics/pca/index.rst

 NMR models
 ===============================================================================

-Analysis of NMR models is fairly easier, as it requires parsing a single structure.
+The analysis of NMR models is fairly easy with ProDy and requires parsing a single structure file.
 An example is provided for Ubiquitin [AB09]_.

 .. toctree::
    :maxdepth: 1